 The starch in the kernel of the corn swells and takes on a uniquely gelatinous texture, which despite the connotations of the word gelatinous, is quite pleasant in hominy.
 This is most prominent when the hominy is eaten whole, as opposed to ground up.

 Hominy is available in dried and canned form.
-Drying hominy requires soaking the hominy grains for about eight hours and then simmering for an additional hour or two.
+Preparing dried hominy requires soaking the hominy grains for about eight hours and then simmering for an additional hour or two.
 Canned hominy has already been cooked and is ready to use, making it a good time saver, although the texture will be slightly different.
-When cooking with hominy, be sure to note if the recipe calls for dried or canned hominy since soaking dried hominy requires up to 12 hours.
+When cooking with hominy, be sure to note if the recipe calls for dried or canned hominy since soaking dried hominy requires up to 12 hours to prepare.